 Employees or officers support the Executive and Council in their work and manage the Council's services and operations.
-The Chief Executive (Yvonne Rees) leads the most senior group of officers, the Corporate Leadership Team (CLT), who advise councillors on policy and implement councillors' decisions.
+The Chief Executive (during 2022/23, Yvonne Rees, at time of publishing, Gordon Stewart) leads the most senior group of officers, the Corporate Leadership Team (CLT), who advise councillors on policy and implement councillors' decisions.
 The Assistant Director of Finance (Michael Furness), is the Section 151 Officer, and started in the role in February 2022.